trevthedev777/Portfolio-2022/README.md

 Testing was focused to ensure the following criteria were met:

--   All link tags have the correct path to stylesheets and script
+-   All link tags in the <head></head> have the correct path to stylesheets and script
 -   Aria labels were used for any links
 -   Color contrasts meet a minimum ratio as specified in [WCAG 2.1 Contrast Guidelines](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html)
 -   Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end-user